Kowal Sentry Integration for Magento 2

 The commands below were copied from README.md.

-- The Composer package should work only from
+- The Composer package is intended to work only from

-vendor/kowal/module-sentry. - Do not keep the same module simultaneously in
+vendor/kowal/module-sentry. - Do not keep the same module in

 Stores -> Configuration -> Kowal -> Sentry